-For charcoal cooking, consider Weber’s Original Kettle Premium Charcoal Grill.
+For charcoal cooking, consider this classic option from Weber.
 You can prepare up to 13 burgers at one time in its 380-square-inch cooking area (using an included burger press), and each burger will have that campfire taste!
-The extra flavor is what keeps people going back to Weber’s Original year after year—as does the grill’s ease of use.
+The extra flavor is what keeps people going back to this perennial backyard-barbecue favorite—as does the grill’s ease of use.
 The lid and the bowl of the cooker are porcelain-enameled to resist rust, and an ash catcher is located beneath the bowl to make cleanup a snap.

-If you don’t have room on your deck or patio for a full-size grill, check out the Weber Tabletop Propane Grill.
+If you don’t have room on your deck or patio for a full-size grill, check out this Weber tabletop model.
 This smaller grill features automatic ignition and 189 square inches of enamel-coated cast-iron grates—enough space to grill four large burgers at once.
-The durable enameled body and lid make it easy to move from your patio table to a tailgating event, and since it’s available in eight colors, you can choose the one that matches the color of your favorite team’s jerseys!
+The durable enameled body and lid make it easy to move from your patio table to a tailgating event!

 Add 600 square inches of cooking area (stainless steel grates) and a rotisserie to your outdoor kitchen with this impressive stationary grill from Bull Outdoor Products.
 It connects directly to the gas line to deliver indoor cooking capabilities straight to your backyard.